Crezle/TTK4255-ROBVIS-PROJECT/README.md

 ## Prerequisites

-For this project, the following equipments were used:
+For this project, the following equipments has been used:

 * Chessboard (for calibration)
-  - Size (Height/Width)  :  2.9 cm
+  - Size                 :  2.9 cm
-  - Num. squares         :  8x8 = 64
-  - Num. corners         :  7x7 = 49
+  - Num. corners (w x h) :  7x7 = 49
   - Notes                :  Has a crack from C6 to H6, in addition to it being foldable, having a crack in the middle.

+* Checkerboard (on monitor)
+  - Size                 :  2.0 cm
+  - Num. corners (w x h) :  9x6 = 54

-* Camera Device:
+* Camera Device (1):
   - Name                 :  ESP32-CAM
   - Camera               :  OV2640

+  - Name                 :  Zenfone8

 The following environment also needs to be installed to include the needed packages, this can easily be done by executing,